Tener/haskore-guide/doc/goal.markdown

 	   prim :: a -> medium a

-FIXME: How `prim` converts a Primitive note into a Music.T note ?
+How `prim` converts a Primitive note into a Music.T note is explained in later tutorials, we are not quite there yet.

 ## [Bach's Prelude 1 in C Major](bach_prelude.markdown)